Involuta/Blazarang/README.md

 Part of the reason they befriended Cotu was because Cotu also lacked a realm (or so they thought) and/or Cotu’s realm is one of the smallest in the universe and they sympathized with him
 If the above is true, why would Cotu remove his powers?
 Shouldn’t he keep them to protect the triplets from being lost in space?
 Idea: he didn’t choose to lose his powers; the reason why he lost them is a mystery they’re trying to solve
 Idea: Cotu lost his powers because after defeating Blackstar, Cotu began to question why he fought so hard in the first place if his objective in the tournament was just to have fun.
 The internal conflict in his soul between having fun and challenging himself caused his powers to disappear.
 Cotu realizes this fact after telling Blackstar (at the gala, in a flashback, or something else) that true strength comes from the soul, and encountering this conflict yet again threatens his powers.
 He keeps them for good when the player makes the choice themself.
 The player should know that this choice won’t affect gameplay so that they can reflect on how they’d answer this question themself
+There are some problems with this concept:
+Having fun and challenging yourself/putting in some effort aren’t this mutually exclusive.
+It’s not only possible, but likely that Cotu derives fun and fulfillment FROM the challenge and from the effort
+In this universe, strength comes from the soul, and the soul is powered by stability, so more mental/emotional stability should generally correspond to more power.
+If Blazarang is the strongest, he should be more mentally stable/secure than this idea makes him out to be
+Alt idea: Cotu lost his powers as a natural function of his body he can’t control.
+When his strength plateaus, his body resets him back to square 1 so he can reach an even higher peak the next time.
+The way his powers grow and shrink cyclically resembles the flight of a boomerang.
+This solves the problems from the previous idea by removing Cotu’s inner conflict between fun and effort, which isn’t even really a conflict
+Alt idea: they’re an early incarnation of the Gauntlet, which changes some things (for better, worse, or neither) It’s subtly foreshadowed that the triplets and the Gauntlet have some sort of history/relation, only to reveal at the gala (or some other late game moment) that they were Gauntlet the entire time
+Idea for setup: X insults the triplets in front of Blackstar
+Idea: the relationship between the triplets and the rest of the Gauntlet is tense bc the triplets abandoned the Gauntlet to be independent.
+The Gauntlet officially approves their leave, but some variants resent the triplets
+The trio is proof that the Gauntlet doesn’t just want to become the strongest and train others.
+A part of it also wants to relax and live freely and selfishly
+Greg and Blackstar no longer have romantic feelings for each other.
+They become more like siblings
+Problem: the triplets being gauntlet members muddles their identity (3 minds with ability trade offs AND resurrection?) and wastes some of their uniqueness.
+Problem: if the triplets and the Gauntlet are so different, they feel pretty much like different people entirely, so it doesn’t make sense that the triplets are actually Gauntlet
+Problem: there’s no more subplot where the triplets try to find their realm, which was an interesting idea unique to them
+Problem: the triplets lose their primary character motivation, which is to find their realm
 Pilot: support
 Creates portals between realms and fetches hazards and minions from them All items are either free assets from the Internet or assets already in the game